jkk111/CS4098/README.md

 8. To check if your menu was added, click on the menu button again, and then select 'view menus' on the dropdown menu.
 The name of the menu should appear there.

 ### View Users
+Feature 2 - I want to be able to give admin access to other people Feature 6 - Keep track of possible/previous guests Feature 10 - I want to see the invite list
-Admin Access Only
+Feature 11 - I want to see guests contact details Admin Access Only
 1. This is where the admin can see the list of all the users.
 2. To view users, click on the menu button on the top of the screen.
 This will drop down all the menu options.
 Click on 'View Users'